programmfabrik/fylr-gitbook/for-system-administrators/integration/authentication.md

 ## Kerberos

 Kerberos is not supported by fylr.
-But if it is used in an Active Directory, LDAP can be conencted instead.
+But if it is used in an Active Directory, LDAP can be connected instead.